STATEMENT: HUD’s Proposed Mixed-Status Rule is Cruel, Costly & Counterproductive.

 - 2 min read

-The "Verification of Eligible Status" (Mixed Status) Proposed Rule
+HUD’s Proposed “Verification of Eligible Status” Rule for Mixed-Status Families

 Today, the Trump administration escalated its attacks on everyday people struggling to keep a roof over their heads.